delgebaly/DH150-DanyaElgebaly/assignment04/README.md

 ### Interview Data
 Please find the video recording of the interivew attached here.
+(Note: I had memory issues with my laptop and had to separate the interview into two parts, so it cuts in the middle.)
 Please find the transcription attached here.

 ### Interview Insights